-I’ve been here to short of a time to have a real opinion on this.
+I’ve been here too short of a time to have a real opinion on this.

 I hope that Phangan will continue to spread good quality music, and contribute to a nice experience for the people who come here for holiday.

-I think there’s a good possibility to get them here in the near future, since the airlines are dropping prices and South East Asia will be more accessible for shorter trips.
+I think there’s a good possibility to get them here shortly since the airlines are dropping prices and South East Asia will be more accessible for shorter trips.
 Maybe in the near future we will see weekend travelers from Europe?

 What are your next projects on Phangan?

-Me and my family has just taken over a resort, and that’s the project we will work on a daily basis.
+I and my family have just taken over a resort, and that’s the project we will work on daily.